JayKirt/Campaign-Website/README.md

     Images clickable and redirect to info on that event.  <br> Description for campaign items set to right side. ✔️ <br>
     Main title centred at top of page. ✔️<br>
-    Campaign session number to right side of campaign picture.
+    Campaign session number to right side of campaign picture.✔️

   </li>
   <li> Maps page: <br>